 In interviews featuring both cast and crew of the impending Netflix series The Umbrella Academy, interviewer Megan Maher chats with the team to discuss character development and the process of going from comic book to script to screen.

 Interviews featuring TV showrunner Steve Blackman and comic creator Gerald Way.
-As well as interviews featuring cast members: Ellen Page, Robert Sheehan, and Aidan Gallagher.
+As well as interviews featuring cast members: Elliot Page, Robert Sheehan, and Aidan Gallagher.

 On the same day in 1989, forty-three infants are inexplicably born to random, unconnected women who showed no signs of pregnancy the day before.
 Seven are adopted by Sir Reginald Hargreeves, a billionaire industrialist, who creates The Umbrella Academy and prepares his “children” to save the world.
 But not everything went according to plan.
 In their teenage years, the family fractured and the team disbanded.
 Now, the six surviving thirty-something members reunite upon the news of Hargreeves’ passing.
 Luther, Diego, Allison, Klaus, Vanya and Number Five work together to solve a mystery surrounding their father’s death.
 But the estranged family once again begins to come apart due to their divergent personalities and abilities, not to mention the imminent threat of a global apocalypse.